🚀

 Reflection

-Reflecting on Saveplates, I’m proud of the progress we made in bringing awareness to the issue of food waste and designing a solution for real social issue.
-Despite not securing funding to bring the app to market, the experience taught me a lot about the challenges and rewards of creating a social enterprise.
+Despite not securing funding to bring the app to market, I’m proud of the progress we made in bringing awareness to the issue of food waste and designing a solution for real social issue.
+The experience taught me about the challenges and rewards of creating a social enterprise.
 Working on a mission-driven project like this was deeply motivating as it aligned with my values around sustainability and community support.

 Insights

-Starting an app from scratch exposed the unique challenges of early-stage product development, especially with limited resources.
-I learned the importance of prioritizing core features, managing scope, and making strategic design choices that would resonate with multiple stakeholders.
+Starting an app from scratch showed me the unique challenges of 0>1 product development, especially with limited resources.
+I learned the importance of prioritizing core features, managing scope, and making strategic design decisions.

 Takeaways